 - The Truth in Lending Act (TILA) protects citizens from liability for unauthorized credit card charges (identity theft).

-- The Fair Credit Billing Act governs methodologies for correction of billing errors and fraudulent charges on your credit card accounts.
+- The Fair Credit Billing Act governs methodologies for the correction of billing errors and fraudulent charges on your credit card accounts.

-- The Fair Debt Collection Practices Act (FDCPA) regulates practices utilized by collection agencies to recoup debt.
+- The Fair Debt Collection Practices Act (FDCPA) regulates practices utilized by collection agencies to recoup the debt.

-- The Identity Theft and Assumption Deterrence Act (ITADA) governs filing of complaints and actions to be taken in issues relating to identity theft, as well as providing consumer education services on preventive measures
+- The Identity Theft and Assumption Deterrence Act (ITADA) governs the filing of complaints and actions to be taken in issues relating to identity theft, as well as providing consumer education services on preventive measures

 - Debt Collection/Defense

 - Identity Theft

 - Credit Reporting Discrepancies

 - Commercial Landlord/Tenant Matters

 If you are a consumer-facing any of these issues, contact our lawyers for a confidential consultation.
 We will evaluate your matter and help you strategize the best course of action.
 We can help protect your rights under both state and federal law.